Parkview Health Logo

 This content was provided by Mark Mabus, MD, RPh, Chief Medical Informatics Officer, Parkview Health.

 The best possible way to prevent the flu is with an influenza vaccination.
 The CDC recommends the flu shot for everyone over six months of age.
-While the need might not be new information for you, you might be surprised to learn that there are a variety of different types of flu shots, or that all flu shots are not created equal.
+While the need might not be new information for you, you might be surprised to learn that there are different types of flu shots, or that all flu shots are not created equal.

 Every year, the CDC helps determine which strains of the flu the vaccine will prevent.
 This changes every year, hence the need to get a vaccine every year.
 Vaccine manufacturers also have different types of vaccines, including those that prevent against three versus four strains of the flu, regular dose and high dose, as well as injection versus nose spray formulations.
 So, as a patient, how do you know which type of vaccine would be best for you?